Glasgow Prestwick Airport

-Glasgow Prestwick Airport, commonly referred to as Prestwick Airport, is an international airport serving the west of Scotland, situated 1 nmi northeast of the town of Prestwick, and 32 mi southwest of Glasgow, Scotland.
+Glasgow Prestwick Airport is an international airport serving the west of Scotland, situated 1 mi northeast of the town of Prestwick, and 32 mi southwest of Glasgow, Scotland.
 It is the less busy of the two airports serving the western part of Scotland's Central Belt, after Glasgow Airport in Renfrewshire, within the Greater Glasgow conurbation.
 The airport serves the urban cluster surrounding Ayr, including Kilmarnock, Irvine, Ardrossan, Troon, Saltcoats, Stevenston, Kilwinning, and Prestwick itself.

 The airport is Scotland's fifth-busiest in terms of passenger traffic, although it is the largest in terms of land area.
 Passenger traffic peaked at 2.4 million in 2007 following a decade of rapid growth, driven in part by the boom in low-cost carriers, particularly Ryanair, which uses the airport as an operating base.
 In recent years, passenger traffic has declined; around 670,000 passengers passed through the airport in 2016.
-There has been public debate over the association of the airport with Glasgow, which is 30 miles away from the airport.
+There has been public debate over the association of the airport with Glasgow, which is 32 mi away from the airport.
 As a result, suggestions have been made for the airport to be renamed Robert Burns International Airport, however, this was ruled out by the Scottish Government in 2014.

-Prestwick has a long historical connection with transatlantic flight, being part of the Atlantic Bridge route between Europe and North America, and remains an important hub for the United States Air Force and Royal Canadian Air Force, who use it as a refuelling stop.
-The airport is also the favoured airport used by Air Force One whenever the President of the United States is visiting Scotland.
+Prestwick has a long historical connection with transatlantic flight, being part of the Atlantic Bridge route between Europe and North America, and prior to 1990 it was the only Scottish airport permitted to host commercial transatlantic flights.
+It remains an important hub for the United States Air Force and Royal Canadian Air Force, who use it as a refuelling stop.
+It is also used by major airlines for training and route proving for transatlantic operations.
 The operations centre of Shanwick Oceanic Control is located close to the airport, which controls all air traffic on the north eastern quadrant of the North Atlantic Ocean, including Scottish airspace (Scottish Area Control Centre), as well as the airspace over much of the north of England, the Midlands and the north of Wales.
+Several global aerospace companies, including Boeing (formerly Spirit AeroSystems), GE Aerospace and Collins Aerospace) have engineering facilities by the airfield.